 In honor of Pancreatic Cancer Awareness Month, our team at Power Rogers & Smith, L.L.P. wanted to give readers information regarding pancreatic cancer, its treatment options, and what happens if it is not properly diagnosed.
-Learn more from our Chicago medical malpractice attorneys.

 What Is the Function of the Pancreas?

 The pancreas is an organ in your abdominal area that secretes enzymes and hormones.
 The enzymes are used by the body to help with digestion while the hormones aid in the regulation of the metabolism of sugars.
 Pancreatic cancer is formed when the cells of the pancreas develop mutations in their DNA.